Achievable logoAchievable logo

 Hormonal regulation of fuel metabolism

 • Hormonal regulation also shapes fuel metabolism across feeding, fasting, and exercise states.
-In fed conditions, insulin dominates, enabling glucose uptake and storage.
-In fasting or exercise, glucagon and epinephrine rise, mobilizing glycogen and fatty acids to sustain blood glucose and energy output.
+In the fed state, insulin predominates, promoting glucose uptake and storage.
+During fasting or exercise, glucagon and epinephrine rise, mobilizing glycogen and fatty acids to maintain blood glucose and energy output.

 Obesity and regulation of body mass